 What specialist contractor mortgages are there?
 Many high-street lenders do not properly understand contractor remuneration.
 Instead, they treat borrowers as self-employed, taking salary and dividends from the past two years’ accounts.
 This may not be a fair reflection of your income, particularly if you have retained profits in your business and/or have been contracting for less than two years.

-However, there are lenders who offer specialist contractor mortgages.
+However, there are lenders who offer specialist Mortgages for contractors.
 These multiply your day rate by the number of working days in the year to work out your annual income.
 This is where you need to watch out as lenders vary considerably in the number of weeks they are prepared to use, with some taking as few as 36 weeks, while others will take as many as 48 weeks’ income into account.
 This significantly impacts the size of mortgage you can get, which is why it is so important to seek advice when it comes to getting a contractor mortgage.

 Seek advice – how AWS Private Finance can help